-Depending on the type of soil beneath and the massiveness of structure shallow and deep foundation is preferred for construction.
+Depending on the type of soil beneath and the massiveness of the structure shallow and deep foundation is preferred for construction.

-Wherever the bearing capacity of soil is acceptable for the load imposed by structure Shallow Foundation is taken into account.
+Wherever the bearing capacity of soil is acceptable for the load imposed by the structure Shallow Foundation is taken into account.

 In their normal form, raft foundations (sometimes referred to as mat foundations) are shallow foundations formed by a reinforced concrete slab of uniform thickness (typically 150-300 mm) covering a wide area, often the entire footprint of a building.

-This ‘raft’ spreads the load imposed by a number of columns or walls over the area of foundation and can be considered to ‘float’ on the ground as a raft floats on water.
+This ‘raft’ spreads the load imposed by a number of columns or walls over the area of the foundation and can be considered to ‘float’ on the ground as a raft floats on water.